genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 :::

-For this application we will add the following fields:
+For this application, we will add the following fields:

 ```kotlin
 fields {